DesNewmanZA/Python_bootcamp/Python_notes.md

     window.config(padx=num, pady=num)

+We can use the canvas widget to layer things.

+    canvas = tkinter.Canvas()

 # Advanced python arguments
 We can initialise functions with default values.
 That way, if these are not explictly defined/passed on a function call, the default values will be used: